Peter-E-Martin/HeCalc/README.md

 # HeCalc

 This is a package written in Python 3.8 to reduce (U-Th)/He data, including statistically rigorous propagation of uncertainty.
+All uncertainties are input and output at the 1-sigma level.

 ## Installation